lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 ![](./assets/ssh-key.png)

-In the "Title" field, add a descriptive label for the new key.
+In the "Title" field, add a descriptive label for the new key, e.g. something that would identify the device you just connected.
 For example, if you're using a personal laptop, you might call this key "Personal MacBook Air".
 Finally, paste the contents of your clipboard into the Key text box and hit the green 'Add key' button to save.
 Enter your GitHub password if prompted.

 ![](./assets/add-ssh-key.png)

-That's it !
-Going forward, you can use the SSH clone URL when copying a repo to your local machine (we will cover this in the second tutorial).

-## Adding your key to the ssh-agent (optional)
+## Adding your key to the ssh-agent

-Read the following to type your passphrase only once.

-If you protected your key with a passphrase, you will be prompted for it every time time you use your key.
-To save you some typing, it is possible to use a piece of software called `ssh-agent` to ask your system to "remember" your key.
-In practice, this means you only have to type your passphrase once.
+To manage your keys, it is best to use a piece of software called `ssh-agent`.

 Depending on your system, the following might not be necessary.
 On most GNU/Linux distributions, your key will be automatically added to